sh844/Tip-Calculator/README.md

-# Tip-Calculator
-# Skills - HTML,CSS and JavaScript
+# Tip-Calculator made using HTML,CSS and JavaScript